-Program Phase Activities Details Responsible Agency Investmen t Program Bridging Phase Mapping of the Program areas Area to be mapped, clearly showing survey numbers of titleholders of land/property proposed for acquisition IPMU in coordination with District Collector's offices and other local bodies.
+Program Phase Activities Details Responsible Agency Investment Program Bridging Phase Mapping of the Program areas Area to be mapped, clearly showing survey numbers of titleholders of land/property proposed for acquisition IPMU in coordination with District Collector's offices and other local bodies.
 Stakeholder identification Cross section of stakeholders to be identified in order to facilitate their participation in the Program.
 IPMU and IPIUs in consultation with stakeholders.
-Program/subproj ect information dissemination; Disclosure of proposed land acquisition Leaflets containing information on the Program and subproject to be prepared.
-Public notice issued in local newspapers (and disclosed on IPMU/IPIU websites) including survey numbers and names of titleholders for land to be acquired concurrent with consultation with titleholders.
+Program/subproje ct information dissemination; Disclosure of proposed land acquisition (and disclosed on IPMU/IPIU websites) including survey numbers and names of titleholders for land to be acquired concurrent with consultation with titleholders.
 SDS and Resettlement Specialist from IPMU.
 IPMU may seek the assistance of CAAP consultants for leaflet preparation.
 Notice will be issued from the District Collector's office.
 SDS IPMU and SDS IPIU to disclose on the web.
 Stakeholder consultation Further consultations with affected titleholders and households.
-Consultations with non- titled affected persons SDS IPIU and NGO.
+Consultations with non-titled affected persons and other stakeholders during subproject scoping.
+SDS IPIU and NGO.
+Resettleme nt Plan SIA surveys Surveys to be conducted.
+Summary Resettlement Framework to be disclosed IPIU to conduct surveys.
+SDS IPIU to disclose Resettlement Framework to stakeholders